liangyuandg/CAM/README.md

 # Constraint Adoption Module (CAM) for incoperating ConvNets with Atlas Constraints
 ![Ovreall Arthetecture](arthetecture.png)

-This repository contains Pytorch code for CAM: a method for incoperating ConvNets with atlas constraints for accuarte and robust anatomical segmentation.
+This repository contains Pytorch code for CAM: a method for incoperating ConvNets with atlas constraints for accurate and robust anatomical segmentation.
 The coinstraint boosts ConvNets for: (1) higher accuracy by reducing anatomical inconsistencies, and (2) better robustness to appearance variations.

 ## Guide